 Margaret A. DiCarlo, Ph.D.

-Dr. Margaret DiCarlo achieved her Ph.D. in Clinical Psychology from Saint Louis University, and she completed her internship and postdoctoral fellowship at Brown University, with specialization in Neuropsychology.
-She is a Clinical Assistant Professor within the Alpert Medical School of Brown University, and she is on the medical staff of Roger Williams Medical Center and the Rehabilitation Hospital of Rhode Island.
-In addition, she serves on the clinical board of the Rhode Island chapter of the MS Society.
-She has expertise in adolescent, adult and geriatric neuropsychology, with specialties in Learning Disorders, ADHD/ADD, neurodevelopmental disorders, executive function disorder, high functioning autism, Traumatic Brain Injury, concussive injury, stroke, mood and anxiety disorders, Mild Cognitive Impairment (MCI) and dementia.
+Dr. Margaret DiCarlo is the owner and co-founder of Neuropsychology Partners, Inc. She achieved her Ph.D. in Clinical Psychology from Saint Louis University, and she completed her internship and postdoctoral fellowship at Brown University, with specialization in Neuropsychology.
+She is a Clinical Assistant Professor within the Alpert Medical School of Brown University, and she is on the medical staff of the Rehabilitation Hospital of Rhode Island.
+In addition, she served on the clinical board of the Rhode Island chapter of the MS Society for over a decade.
+She has expertise in adolescent, adult and geriatric neuropsychology, with specialties in Learning Disorders, ADHD/ADD, neurodevelopmental disorders, executive functioning weaknesses, traumatic brain injury, concussive injury, stroke, mood and anxiety disorders, Mild Cognitive Impairment (MCI) and dementia.

 Shareen Holly, Ph.D.

 Dr. Shareen Holly achieved her Ph.D. in School/Applied Child Psychology from McGill University.
 She completed a predoctoral internship in School Psychology with the Groden Center in Providence, RI, an educational and residential treatment program for children and adolescents with autism spectrum disorders.
-She completed a two-year postdoctoral fellowship in Pediatric and Adolescent Neuropsychology, under the supervision of Drs.
-Margaret DiCarlo and Louis Ruffolo.
-Dr. Holly specializes in psychoeducational and neuropsychological assessment, consultation, and intervention with preschool and school-aged children, adolescents and young adults with Learning Disorders, ADHD/ADD, executive function disorder, neurodevelopmental disorders, intellectual disabilities, autism spectrum disorders, emotional and behavioral disorders, and depression and anxiety.
+She completed a two-year postdoctoral fellowship in Pediatric and Adolescent Neuropsychology.
+Dr. Holly specializes in neuropsychological assessment, consultation, and intervention with preschool and school-aged children, adolescents and young adults with Learning Disorders, ADHD/ADD, executive function disorder, neurodevelopmental disorders, intellectual disabilities, autism spectrum disorders, emotional and behavioral disorders, and depression and anxiety.
 Moreover, Dr. Holly provides support in behavioral management and educational planning.
-Her specialized training in neuropsychology and school psychology place her in a unique position to assist in a comprehensive manner, coordinating care and services with medical professionals, mental health professionals, families, teachers, and professionals in academic settings.

 Mary Lynne Kennedy, Ph.D.